msainsburydale/NeuralEstimators.jl/docs/src/advancedusage.md

 A neural estimator based on the [DeepSet](@ref) representation can be applied to data sets of arbitrary sample size $m$.
 However, the posterior distribution, and summaries derived from it, typically depends on $m$, and neural estimators must account for this dependence if data sets with varying $m$ are envisaged.

 !!! note "Aggregation functions and variable sample sizes"
-    When the sample size is $m$ fixed, the choice of aggregation function used in the [DeepSet](@ref) representation is typically driven by considerations of numerical stability.
+    When the sample size $m$ is fixed, the choice of aggregation function used in the [DeepSet](@ref) representation is typically driven by considerations of numerical stability.
 For example, mean aggregation is often preferred over sum to avoid exploding gradients when $m$ is large.
 However, not all functions that perform well for fixed sample sizes preserve the ability of the network to generalise across different sample sizes.
 Specifically, the mean aggregation function, while numerically stable, discards information about $m$.

 	One has several options when designing a neural network to accomodate variable sample sizes.
-	- Use sum aggregation.
+	- Sum aggregation.
 This is effective with small to moderate values $m$, but can lead to exploding gradients when $m$ becomes large.
-    - Use mean aggregation with $m$ explicitly input to the neural network.
+    - Mean aggregation with $m$ explicitly input to the neural network.
 This can be done by supplying [`logsamplesize`](@ref) or [`invsqrtsamplesize`](@ref) as an [expert summary statistic](@ref "Expert summary statistics") when constructing the [DeepSet](@ref).
-    - Use a hybrid aggregation that maintains numerical stability while implicitly encoding $m$.
-For example, `weightedsum(X; dims) = logsamplesize(X) .* mean(X; dims)`.
-Since $m$ is not explicitly provided to the network in this approach, it may be beneficial to combine it with the previous strategy.

 Let a data set consisting of $m$ conditionally independent replicates be denoted by $\boldsymbol{Z}^{(m)} \equiv (\boldsymbol{Z}_1', \dots, \boldsymbol{Z}_m')'$.
 If data sets with varying $m$ are envisaged, a generally applicable approach is to treat the sample size as a random variable, $M$, with support over a set of positive integers.
 One then places a distribution on $M$ (e.g., discrete uniform) that is sampled from when simulating data during the training phase.
 Note that the choice of distribution for $M$ is theoretically immaterial, provided it assigns positive mass on all sample sizes of interest (this follows from similar arguments given by [Richards et al., 2024, Theorem 1](https://www.jmlr.org/papers/v25/23-1134.html) and [Sainsbury-Dale et al., 2025, Theorem 1](https://doi.org/10.1080/10618600.2024.2433671)).